morukutsu/scrolling101/src/scenes/intro03.md

 [3](play)

-Experiment with both versions, they feel different.
-Depending of your gameplay choices, you may like one or the other.
+Experiment with both versions to feel the difference.
+Depending of your gameplay choices, you may prefer one or the other.